madprops/huebot/README.md

 Gets a random shower thought and sends it as a synth voice message.

+>public

+Whether public commands are enabled.
+Receives "on" or "off" as arguments.

 # Replacements

 Strings in some cases can get replaced to certain things depending on the keyword.